 For nearly fifty years Green Island has been one of Cairns’ primary tourist attractions.
 A small, coral cay it once had nothing more than a jetty, a marine viewing point at the end of the jetty and a few huts.

 Green Island is a small (15-hectare) coral cay which can be effortlessly walked around in 20 minutes, making it a popular destination for day trippers from Cairns.
 In fact its circumference is almost exactly 1.5 kilometres.
 It is about 300 metres wide and 650 metres long.

 Green Island is home to 126 native plant species, a myriad of birdlife and surrounded by magnificent coral gardens.

-Arriving at Green Island
+The Green Island Experience

-Big Cat Green Island Reef Cruises
+Big Cat – Green Island Day Trip

 Operating out of Cairns, Big Cat Green Island Reef Cruises takes you to a part of a protected Marine Park, Green Island – a beautiful coral cay readily identified from the air by its emerald rainforest surrounded by white sandy beaches and beautiful coral reefs.